ukoloff/win-ca/README.md

   `tls.createSecureContext()` is patched
   and certificates are used
   *along with* built-in ones.
-  This mode should apply to all secure connections, not just `https` module.
+  This mode should affect all secure connections, not just `https` module.

 Second parameter (`array_of_certificates`)